Last updated on April 23rd, 2020

 Cobia are not caught in the wild in great numbers, and when caught it is usually as the by-product of targeting other fish.
 Most of the cobia fish for sale today are commercially farm raised as they grow rapidly and reach market size in a short period of time.
 This versatile and flavorful fish is perfect for almost any recipe and can be grilled, broiled, seared, baked, or even served sushi or sashimi style.

 However, cobia fish taste is a little more full-flavored then those species; though still very tasty with its thick, white, flaky flesh.
-Though not as buttery in texture as some of the other fish mentioned here, cobia fillets are firm but still tender, lending themselves very well to the grill or to being pan-seared.
+Though not as buttery in texture as some of the other fish mentioned here, cobia fillets are firm but still tender, lending themselves very well to the grill, or to being pan-seared.
+Also, if you’ve got a quality fish smoker, cobia is one of the most delicious fish when smoked.

 Points to remember while preparing cobia: make sure that any reddish/brown flesh, or bloodlines, are removed along with the skin during filleting.